One Of South Carolina’s Most Incredible Natural Wonders, Congaree National Park, Holds 15 World Records

-For those who have already visited South Carolina’s only national park, the appeal is instantly mesmerizing.
+If you've ever visited the only national park in South Carolina, the appeal is instantly mesmerizing.
 Congaree National Park preserves one of the largest old-growth bottomland hardwood forests remaining in America.
-For nature enthusiasts, it boasts more than 15 species of champion trees – the tallest known examples in the world.
+For nature enthusiasts, it boasts more than 15 species of champion trees - the tallest known examples in the world.
+The trees in Congaree National Park are some of the tallest trees in South Carolina, and it's truly amazing to see them in person.
+You should definitely plan to visit this national park in South Carolina!

 Exploring this giant, old forest is like walking through the pages of a story book.